Lakshay9296/Music_Store_SQL_Data_Analysis/README.md

 - `playlist_track.csv`: Lists the tracks included in each playlist.
 - `track.csv`: Contains detailed information about each track, including album and genre.

+## Problem Statement
+The analysis aims to answer the following questions divided into three sets based on difficulty:

+### Question Set 1 - Easy
+1. **Who is the senior most employee based on job title?**
+2. **Which countries have the most Invoices?**
+3. **What are the top 3 values of total invoice?**
+4. **Which city has the best customers?**
+   We would like to throw a promotional Music Festival in the city where we made the most money.
+Write a query that returns the city with the highest sum of invoice totals, including the city name & the total sum.
+5. **Who is the best customer?**
+   The customer who has spent the most money will be declared the best customer.
+Write a query that returns the person who has spent the most money.

+### Question Set 2 - Moderate
+1. **Identify Rock Music listeners.**
+   Write a query to return the email, first name, last name, & genre of all Rock Music listeners.
+Order the list alphabetically by email starting with A.
+2. **Top Rock Music Artists.**
+   Let's invite the artists who have written the most rock music in our dataset.
+Write a query that returns the artist name and total track count of the top 10 rock bands.
+3. **Find long songs.**
+   Return all the track names that have a song length longer than the average song length.
+Return the Name and Milliseconds for each track, ordered by song length with the longest songs listed first.

+### Question Set 3 - Advanced
+1. **Spending by Customers on Artists.**
+   Find how much each customer spent on artists.
+Write a query to return the customer name, artist name, and total amount spent.
+2. **Most Popular Music Genre by Country.**
+   Determine the most popular genre as the genre with the highest amount of purchases.
+Write a query that returns each country along with the top genre.
+For countries where the maximum number of purchases is shared, return all relevant genres.
+3. **Top Spending Customer by Country.**
+   Determine the customer who has spent the most on music for each country.
+Write a query that returns the country along with the top customer and their total spending.

 ## Analysis
 The project covers the following analyses:
 1. **Sales Trends Analysis**: Analyzes the overall sales trends, identifying peak periods and popular products.